13 Sep The collateral costs of abandoned wells

 The system as it has been for the past few decades set the stage for small and mid-sized operators to take on riskier properties to extract a dwindling resource; perhaps too much freedom and flexibility was granted to exploit and manage what might be viewed as marginal properties.

 This inadequate system of liability management was relatively easy to ignore when times were good however it appears the chickens have come home to roost.
-It is time to step back and do a full assessment of liabilities related to orphaned, abandoned, and inactive wells and to undertake a public discussion about the most appropriate regulatory approach in the future.
+It is time to step back and do a full assessment of liabilities related to orphaned, inactive and abandoned wells and to undertake a public discussion about the most appropriate regulatory approach in the future.

 Surface Right Act, ss 36(6)..